awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ CloudWatch Dashboards ]

-[Amazon CloudWatch Dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html) are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view, even those resources that are spread across different regions\.
+[Amazon CloudWatch Dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html) are customizable pages in the CloudWatch console that you can use to monitor your resources in a single view, even those resources that are spread across different regions\.
 You can use CloudWatch dashboards to create customized views of the metrics and alarms for your AWS resources\.

 ------
 #### [ Trusted Advisor & AWS Personal Health Dashboard \(PHD\) ]